 If your mailing list has 10,000 subscribers, it does not mean that all of them are active and engaged.
-Active subscribers should open your emails, follow the link, i.e. bring you conversions.
-It will be easier to discover passive subscribers and to reengage them or to delete from your list in order to keep it clean.
-So, check your mailing list carefully, find the subscribers who have not performed any of the above-mentioned actions for 6 months, send them a nice reactivation email with a special offer, if they are still inactive — let them go.
-Pay special attention to email bounces, try to fix them or stop sending to these emails.
+Active subscribers should open your emails, follow the link, i.e., bring you conversions.
+It will be easier to discover passive subscribers and to reengage them or to delete from your list to keep it clean.
+So, check your mailing list carefully, find the subscribers who have not performed any of the actions mentioned above for six months, send them a nice reactivation email with a special offer, if they are still inactive — let them go.
+Pay special attention to email bounces; try to fix them, or stop sending them to these emails.
 They won't bring you income.

 You should differentiate:

-Subscriber received your email, read the reviews about your product and made a purchase using a search engine.
+- Sales made via organic search.
+Subscribers received your email, read the reviews about your product, and made a purchase using a search engine.
 In this case, a source of the transaction is difficult to determine.

-Subscribers may forward your email to their friends or share it on social networks.
+- Social media marketing.
+Subscribers may forward your email to their friends or share them on social networks.
 It means that your email campaign brought you income.
 Still, it's difficult to calculate, but can't be neglected.

 3. Specify the time frame

 Come up with the time frame you are going to analyze.
 Take into account the time you are in email marketing.
-It's convenient to analyze 1 year.
+It's convenient to explain for one year.